net-lisias-kspu/ContractConfigurator/Parameters.md

     }

 ##### HasPassengers
 Parameter to indicate that the Vessel in question must have a certain number of passengers (or must have fewer than a certain number).
-Passengers are represented by empty seats.
+Use with the SpawnPassengers behaviour.

     PARAMETER
     {